YusufKaramuk1/Enterprise-Endpoint-Adversary-Simulation/phase1-initial-access/README.md

 ## 📎 Notes
 This repository intentionally focuses on **defensive outcomes, detection insights, and control validation**.
-Environment-specific identifiers are redacted to protect the organization and to ensure responsible publication.
+All infrastructure identifiers (domains, IPs, hostnames, usernames) have been anonymized to protect the organization and ensure responsible publication.

 ---